 Encompassing the University of Minnesota-Duluth campus and surrounding areas, Chester Park offers a unique vibe and energy.
-A number of retail options, including a new development scheduled to open Spring 2014, gives this neighborhood ideal for those looking for convenient access to services.
+Several retail options, including a new development scheduled to open in Spring 2014, make this neighborhood ideal for those looking for convenient access to services.

 The scenic Tischer Creek flows through the heart of this community, offering a rural escape just steps from your front door.
 Cultural and recreational offerings nearby include Northland Country Club, rated one of the top five golf courses in Minnesota, and the historic Glensheen mansions, one of Duluth’s most visited attractions.
 Some of the City’s highest home values are found in Congdon Park.
 Easy access to downtown via car or bus lines.
 Home to Duluth’s Congdon Park Elementary, East Ordean Middle School, and newly reconstructed East High School.

-Home to one of Duluth’s two newly renovated high schools, Denfeld conveniently offers a number of service and retail options.
+Home to one of Duluth’s two newly renovated high schools, Denfeld conveniently offers several service and retail options.
 Easy access to downtown via I-35.
 Denfeld features such unique recreational opportunities as Wade Stadium, home to the Duluth Huskies minor league baseball team, and Wheeler Field, a mixed-use public athletic facility.